Keep your diagnostic skills sharp…..

 Before submitting your manuscript to International Journal of Surgical Pathology, please ensure you have read the Aims & Scope.

 The mission of the International Journal of Surgical Pathology is to provide a forum for the communication of scientific information in the field of surgical pathology.
 Studies that emphasize important diagnostic and prognostic features involving human tissue provide the basis for publication of works utilizing standard techniques, as well as those from applied and basic science.
-Manuscript categories include: original articles; review articles; molecular surgical pathology; case reports; news; diagnostic pearls, pitfalls and mistakes; profiles of tumors and immunomarkers; images in pathology; controversies in surgical pathology; historical aspects; and medicolegal issues (invited and submitted).
+Manuscript categories include: original articles; review articles; case reports; news; profiles of tumors and immunomarkers; images in pathology; controversies in surgical pathology; historical aspects; and medicolegal issues (invited and submitted).

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online